 - A1.
-Economic concepts and principles

-- A2.
-Economic theory and modelling

-- A3.
-Quantitative methods and computing techniques

-- A4.
-Sources and context of economic data and evidence;

-- A5.
-Economic reasoning

-- A6.
-Specialised areas of economics

-- A7.
-Economic problems and solutions

-- A8.
-The relevance of the disciplines of law, economics, accounting, business and management to professional life.

-- A9.
-Global citizenship

-- A10.
-Social and economic consequences of economic growth

-- A11.
-Social justice, ethics and wellbeing

-- A12.
-Intergenerational economic implications
+Economic concepts and principles - A2.
+Economic theory and modelling - A3.
+Quantitative methods and computing techniques - A4.
+Sources and context of economic data and evidence - A5.
+Economic reasoning - A6.
+Specialised areas of economics - A7.
+Economic problems and solutions - A8.
+To model economic problems using a variety of mathematical techniques - A9.
+The relevance of the disciplines of law, economics, accounting, business and management to professional life. - A10.
+Education for Sustainable Development: Global citizenship - A11.
+Education for Sustainable Development: Social and economic consequences of economic growth - A12.
+Education for Sustainable Development: Social justice, ethics and wellbeing - A13.
+Education for Sustainable Development: Intergenerational economic implications